mohvmedezzvt/alx-system_engineering-devops/README.md

 # ALX System Engineering & DevOps

 Welcome to my ALX System Engineering & DevOps repository!
-This repository contains my projects, exercises, and code submissions for the ALX System Engineering & DevOps program.
-The program covers a wide range of topics, including shell scripting, system administration, networking, and more.
+This repository contains my projects, exercises, and code submissions for the ALX Software Engineering program.
+The program covers a wide range of System Engineering & DevOps topics, including shell scripting, system administration, networking, and more.

 ## Table of Contents